Salahdinh/british_airways_reviews/README.md

-# Project Documentation for Tableau Portfolio Project: Interactive Dashboard
+# Tableau Project: British Airways Reviews

 ## Project Overview

-This documentation explains how to create an interactive Tableau dashboard based on the YouTube video titled "TABLEAU PORTFOLIO PROJECT | End-To-End Data Visualization Project | Advanced Parameters and Filters."
+This documentation explains how to create an interactive Tableau dashboard.
 The project aims to build a dashboard that lets users explore and visualize data from British Airways reviews, with options for various filters and parameters.

 ## Objective